Jury awards $75,000 to Idaho couple in ‘war on Christmas’ lawsuit

 Reached by phone Monday, Jeremy Morris suggested the crux of the HOA’s complaint was rooted in religious discrimination veiled as a general complaint about nuisances.
 He said he was pleased the jury agreed, when they ruled unanimously in his favor on the four separate claims.

-“The letter talks just like normal people talk everyday,” he said.
+“The letter talks just like normal people talk every day,” he said.
 “Normally, people don’t say, ‘Listen, you’re fired because I don’t like the color of your skin.’”

-Still, critics of the lawsuit, including Spokesman-Review columnist Shawn Vestal, said the Morris’ legal complaint was a strategically concocted media stunt meant to further the narrative that mainstream media and the political left were at war with Christmas.
+Still, critics of the lawsuit, including Spokesman-Review columnist Shawn Vestal, said the Morrises’ legal complaint was a strategically concocted media stunt meant to further the narrative that mainstream media and the political left were at war with Christmas.

 Supporting this narrative was a Coeur d’Alene Press story from 2015 — a year and a half before Morris filed suit — in which the homeowner admits he picked the particular home to “conduct his Christmas event.”
 He further told a Press reporter that when he received a letter from the HOA’s then-attorney Scott Poorman, it triggered “stage one of the media strategy.”